xiaolei-lab/rMVP/README.md

 ## PLINK binary
-If you have genotype data in **PLINK** format (bed/bim/fam, http://zzz.bwh.harvard.edu/plink/data.shtml#bed):
+If you have genotype data in **PLINK Binary** format (bed/bim/fam, details see http://zzz.bwh.harvard.edu/plink/data.shtml#bed):

-**fileBed**, the name of genotype data in PLINK format
+**fileBed**, the name of genotype data in PLINK Binary format
-**fileKin** is "TRUE" or "FALSE", if true, a kinship matrix represents relationship among individuals will be calculated
-**filePC** is "TRUE" or "FALSE", if true, principal component analysis will be performed
+**fileKin**, TRUE or FALSE, if TRUE, kinship matrix represents relationship among individuals will be calculated **filePC**, TRUE or FALSE, if TRUE, principal component analysis will be performed
-**out**, the name of output file
+**out**, the prefix of output file
-**priority** is "speed" or "memory", the 'speed' mode is faster but uses more memory while 'memory' is slower but uses less memory
+**priority**, "speed" or "memory", the "speed" mode is faster but uses more memory while "memory" is slower but uses less memory
-**maxLine** is a number, if **priority = "memory"**, it is the number of markers read into memory
+**maxLine**, number, if **priority = "memory"**, it is the number of markers read into memory
 ```r
 MVP.Data(fileBed="plink",
          filePhe=NULL,